anoopsarkar/nlp-class/project.md

     git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-1187-g-GROUP.git

+Put all your project files into the directory `project` in your GitLab repository.

 Make sure you have a `requirements.txt` file for your project so that we can use a virtual environment to run your code.